 - Automatic presses support high-volume operations with minimal manual intervention.

-Industries like surface finishing, chemical engineering, battery recycling, bioplastic production, mining, and food and beverage processing all integrate filter presses into their workflows.
+Industries like surface finishing, chemical engineering, battery recycling, bioplastic production, mining, data centers, and food and beverage processing all integrate filter presses into their workflows.

 Why M.W.
 Watermark?